bkosciow/piader/readme.md

 ## Views

  View is a separate file with widget description and initialization.
-By using pane I change active view and display what is required
+By using pane I change active view and display what is required.
  First view is main menu, second options and third game.
 There are also supporting views like game over and scoreboard.
   See views folder for samples how to use manger and its widgets